rust-lang/book/src/ch20-01-unsafe-rust.md

 We’ve created raw pointers by using the raw borrow operators: `&raw const num` creates a `*const i32` immutable raw pointer, and `&raw mut num` creates a `&mut i32` mutable raw pointer.
-Because we created them directly from references guaranteed to be valid, we know these particular raw pointers are valid, but we can’t make that assumption about just any raw pointer.
+Because we created them directly from a local variable, we know these particular raw pointers are valid, but we can’t make that assumption about just any raw pointer.

 To demonstrate this, next we’ll create a raw pointer whose validity we can’t be so certain of, using `as` to cast a value instead of using the raw reference